Finally, Xamarin team releases a set of features in Xamarin Forms that makes easier and quicker to get started with than before.

 Navigation can be performed by either bypassing a valid route string/URI absolute route path or relative route (after registering the unique route name to the routing table) into GoToAsync() method of Current property of Shell object.

-When Shell app receive Deep Link / App Link, the URI can be easily processed by removing the schema and app domain and leave the rest path including the query parameters as an argument to navigate to the target page.
+When a Shell app receives Deep Link or App Link, the URL can be easily processed by removing the schema and app domain.
+And then it leaves the rest path including the query parameters as an argument to navigate to the target page.
 This is also can be used as in-app navigation.

 And the target ViewModel can capture the parameter by decorating the ViewModel property with QueryPropertyAttribute which specifies the name of the property that will receive the data, with the second argument specifying the query parameter id.
-To be noted, when you pass the query parameter, the value is being URL encoded, so it needs to be decoded before use.
+Note that when you pass the query parameter, the value is being URL encoded so it needs to be decoded before use.
 Multiple QueryPropertyAttribute objects are also supported in a class.

 Integrated Search Control with Shell Page

-Integrated search functionality in the pages is also provided by Shell application to save development time.
-With a search box that can be added to the top of each page, the search query then handled by custom Search Handler which does processing of underlying data source and returns the results back to the search box and display them in a popup list.
+The integrated search functionality in the pages is also provided by Shell application to save development time.
+With a search box that can be added to the top of each page, the search query is handled by custom Search Handler that processes the underlying data source and returns the results back to the search box and displays them in a popup list.